-As a UBC student, you’re expected to have excellent reading, writing, and speaking skills in English – regardless of your first language or citizenship.
+As a UBC student, you’ll need to have reading, writing, and speaking skills in English, regardless of your first language or citizenship.
 To ensure you develop those skills, all UBC undergraduate students are required to earn between three and six credits of writing, communication, or English.

 Is this the same thing as the English Language Admission Standard?

 No, they’re two different things.
 The English Language Admission Standard (ELAS) is an admissions requirement that you had to meet before being admitted to UBC.
 Your Faculty’s first-year writing, communication, or English requirements are something you need to meet now that you’re a UBC student.

 What are my first-year writing, communication, or English requirements?